springfreddy656/adidas-sales-dashboard/Deep Insights.md

 * 🛍️ **Sales Method**: In-store purchases contributed most to revenue, despite the rise in online shopping.
 * 👟 **Top Product**: Men's Street Footwear was the highest revenue generator, followed closely by Women's Street Footwear.
 * 🏪 **Top Retailer**: West Gear and Foot Locker drove the majority of sales, while Amazon and Walmart trailed behind.
-* 📈 **Standout State**: California showed a 590% YoY sales growth, significantly above all other states—potentially due to regional marketing or events.
+* 📈 **Standout State**: California showed a 590% YoY sales growth, significantly above all other states potentially due to regional marketing or events.
 * ⚠️ **Flat Growth Areas**: Washington and Colorado showed 0% growth, marking them as potential focus areas for strategy improvements.
 * 💰 **High Transaction Volume**: 10K+ transactions with \$899M in total sales reflect a solid average spend (\~\$90 per transaction).
 * 📊 **Online Sales**: Online methods increased in 2021 but still lag behind in-store performance, highlighting a digital growth opportunity.